-Join Patrick Royal for an in-depth discussion in this video Understanding the MATLAB interface, part of Up and Running with MATLAB.
+Join Patrick Royal for an in-depth discussion in this video Understanding the MATLAB interface, part of Learning MATLAB.

 Let's take a look into the MATLAB interface, when you first open MATLAB, you will see that the interface is divided into four windows.
 On the left, the current folder window is placed all the files relevant to MATLAB in the folder that you are in.
 This is where all of the functions and scripts you create will be stored.
 It is important to make sure you are in the correct folder, when you're running scripts and functions as MATLAB will consider the act of folder for the purpose of running functions.
 By default, MATLAB will set the active folder to a folder called MATLAB in your Documents folder.
 To change the active folder, use the file path, listed in the top address bar, and navigate just as you would on a normal file system.
 You can also click on the Browse button and select a new folder through the standard files system view.

 In the middle of the screen is the command window.
 This area holds all of your input and output as you run various functions.
 As the example I'll type help and press Enter.
 This brings up a list of all relevant help topics that will appear in the command window.
 Whenever you run a script or a function any output will be displayed here.
 Technically the command window has all of the same functions as the Script Editor.
 So, it is possible to write programs directly on this line, in practice, though, you'll probably want something that you can save, edit, and run multiple times.

 At any time, if the command window gets too cluttered for your liking, you can clear it by typing clc and pressing Enter, or by clicking on the dropdown arrow in the top right corner of the tile and choosing Clear Command Window.
 On the top right of the screen is the workspace tile.
 This contain the list of all active variables in your simulation.
 To change the information available about your variables, right-click by the columns and select which piece of information you want to display.
 You can test out the workspace by creating a variable now.